OyvindMathisen/developer.swedbankpay.com/modules-sdks/mobile-sdk/process-diagrams.md

 ```

 *   ⑤ `intent://[paymentUrl-without-scheme]/#Intent;scheme=[paymentUrl-scheme];action=com.swedbankpay.mobilesdk.VIEW_PAYMENTORDER;package=[app-package];end;`
 *   ⑥ Universal Links have certain conditions for them to be activated.
 One of these is that the navigation must have started from a user interaction.
-As many 3D-Secure pages have an automatic redirect, this can cause the link to be opened in the Browser instead.
+As many 3-D Secure pages have an automatic redirect, this can cause the link to be opened in the Browser instead.
 Therefore the chance for this path to be taken is low.
 (N.B.
 It does seem than iOS 13.4 has made some change to the logic, causing this happiest path to be hit more often.)
 *   ⑦ Location: `https://ecom.stage.payex.com/externalresourcehost/trampoline?target=paymentUrl%26fallback=true`
 *   ⑧  The "Trampoline Page" has a button, which links back to paymentUrl, but with an additional query parameter (actually this extra parameter is added by the backend when generating the redirect to the trampoline page).
 Importantly, the Trampoline is on a different domain than paymentUrl, as Universal Links are only forwarded to the app if they are opened from a different domain than the link's domain.
 *   ⑨ All cases should be caught by one of these two flows.
 However, Universal Links remain finicky, and therefore it is good to provide one final fallback.